 The recent measles outbreak should not be happening.
 Measles was declared eliminated from the US in 2000.
 In most years since then, less than 100 cases per year were reported.

 In 2014, 644 measles cases were reported, with 383 cases concentrated among unvaccinated Amish communities in Ohio.
-Many of the 2014 cases cane in with visitors from the Philippines where an outbreak was in progress.
+Many of the 2014 cases came in with visitors from the Philippines where an outbreak was in progress.
 By the end of January 2015, at least 84 US cases have been reported, with most originating from one infected person at Disneyland in California.

 As in the 2014 Amish outbreak, those infected at Disneyland were usually unvaccinated.
 These people took the disease to their homes in California and other states where they will infect others who most often are unvaccinated.
 The spread will continue until the disease cannot come into contact with a susceptible person.